Set up a mesh Wifi system with little more than an Ethernet cord

-In Michigan, the standard price to have someone come and run brand-new wiring is about $130 per line, Clayton estimates.
+In Michigan, the standard price to have someone come and run brand-new wiring was about $130 per line in 2020, by Clayton’s estimates.
 For most states, that’s the baseline, though the price can jump in a state like Maryland where they require electricians to do low voltage work.

 In practice, this means that if you have one mesh unit next to your modem and need to run Ethernet to two other access points, you’re looking at a few hundred bucks—plus the cost of those wireless access points, if you don’t already have them.
 You can use the consumer mesh system you already have, like Amazon’s Eero or Netgear’s Orbi, or pay the installer to set up a more professional-grade system, like one from Ubiquiti.
 They’re a bit more complex, but they allow your installer to remotely troubleshoot if you run into problems.

 At the end of the day, it’s all about getting into the walls of your home.
 A finished basement ceiling, a drop ceiling, or a three-story house will force the installer to resort to more creative (and expensive) methods to run those wires, making houses with limited access pricier than others.

 Clayton recommends having a local company do a walkthrough of your home, rather than giving a blind quote.
 Even if you have to pay someone a bit extra to do a pre-wiring inspection, it’s going to ensure you know the true cost up front.